 As a site owner, you want to come across as an authoritative result, as well as stand out in the search results.
-Even if you’re already ranking number 1.
-Sitelinks can help you achieve that.
-These links appear under the main search result, highlighting subpages of a website in a menu-like structure.
+Even if you’re already ranking #1.
+Sitelinks can help you with that.
+What are sitelinks, you ask?
+Sitelinks appear under the main search result, highlighting subpages of a website in a menu-like structure.
 They often appear for specific brand searches.

 Sergiu Tere sent us this question:

 I see that some sites have sitelinks, but not from Google AdWords.
 How do they do that?

 Watch the video or read the transcript for my answer!

 Well, it’s very easy.
 Sitelinks are given to you.
 It’s not something that you can put in somewhere.
 Google will give you site links if it thinks you are very ‘authoritative’ for that query, so if you’re a very important result for that query.
 In that case, it will add site links from your site, based on how people browse your site and how they use your site.

 So, it’s not something that you can change; it’s not something that you can opt-in for, it’s not something that you can do specific SEO for.
 You just have to become very important for that specific query.

 Read more: Google’s sitelinks searchbox & Yoast »

 Ask Yoast series

 In the Ask Yoast series, we answered SEO questions from our readers.
 Check out the other questions!